turbot/steampipe-plugin-awscfn/docs/tables/awscfn_parameter.md

 # Table: awscfn_parameter

-Parameters enable you to input custom values to your template each time you create or update a stack.
+Parameters enable you to input custom values to your CloudFormation template each time you create or update a stack.

 ## Examples